-Crowdfunding has become an essential tool for everything from new product launches to charity fundraisers.
-If you have a brilliant new idea or a cause you’re passionate about, crowdfunding is likely to figure in your plans—but with so many crowdfunding sites out there now, you might be wondering which one is best for your specific needs.
+Crowdfunding has become essential when raising money for everything from new product launches to medical debt to scientific research.
+But with so many crowdfunding sites out there now, you might wonder which one will fit your unique needs.

 Ease of use

-Are the people behind the crowdfunding site accessible?
-How so?
-Does the site offer email addresses, live chat, a phone help line, or all three?
+Does the site offer email support, live chat, or a phone helpline?
 Remember that your friends and family members will be donating money, and they might need help, too.
-It’s important for the people behind the site to be honest, responsible, legitimate—and available.
+The company must demonstrate honesty, responsibility, and availability while always prioritizing customer satisfaction.

 Take a look at the social networking tools the crowdfunding site offers.
-The best ones have easy-to-use tools that make it easy to tap your social networks using Facebook, Twitter, email, and more.
-What kind of reporting do these features come with—can you easily see who’s responded and who hasn’t, so you know who to follow up with?
-Since your social network is a vital piece of your crowdfunding effort, features like these are essential.
+The best crowdfunding websites have easy-to-use tools that make it easy to share your fundraiser on social media, such as Facebook, Instagram, email, and more.
+Since your social network is a vital piece of your crowdfunding fundraiser’s effort to reach your audience, features like these are essential.

-Keep these four key factors in mind as you review the top crowdfunding sites in each category.
+Consider these five key factors as you review the top crowdfunding sites in each category.

 Crowdfunding for education

-This nonprofit crowdfunding platform makes it easy to raise money for any classroom in need of funds.
+This nonprofit crowdfunding platform makes it easy to raise money for any classroom in need of funds online.
 Public school teachers across the US use the site to create classroom project requests.
-Charity Navigator gives DonorsChoose a four-star rating, due in part to the site’s transparency and the amount of control given to each donor.

 Fees: Third-party payment processing charges of 1.5% represent the weighted average of fees across all payment methods used by donors.
 Credit card or PayPal donations include a fee of about 2.5%.
 The site charges no platform fee, as operating expenses are covered by voluntary donations to the nonprofit.

-GiveCampus partners with colleges to help students, alumni, parents, and faculty launch crowdfunding campaigns for school-related projects.
-Each school has guidelines for what type of campaigns people can create.
+GiveCampus partners with colleges to help students, alumni, parents, and faculty launch fundraisers for school-related projects.
 Funds raised go directly to the school itself.
-It’s free to create a campaign, as long as your school is partnered with GiveCampus.
-GiveCampus claims that 27 of the country’s top 50 colleges use its platform.
+They also offer a volunteer management system.

-Piggybackr provides a fundraising platform where parents and students can raise money (as a team or individually) for school projects.
-It’s the only crowdfunding platform that allows fundraisers from children under 13.
+Piggybackr provides a school fundraising platform where parents and students can raise money (as a team or individually) for school projects.
 Piggybackr gives students points and badges for their fundraising efforts.

 Fees: Platform fee of 4%, along with 2.9% + $0.30 per transaction for payment processing.